Law enforcement in Poland: Transportation and equipment

 The Policja are routinely armed, and use a variety of marked and unmarked cars, vans, motorbikes and other vehicles.
 Their most common patrol car is currently the Kia Cee'd.

 Other law enforcement agencies operate more standardised fleets which usually contain only one or two vehicle models.
-This is usually because City Guards source all the cars of their small fleets from one firm so as to reduce cost, whilst more specialised services buy large fleets of vehicles specific to their requirements, an example of which would be the large use of all-terrain Land Rover Defenders by the Border Guard.
+This is usually because City Guards source all the cars of their small fleets from one firm to reduce cost, whilst more specialised services buy large fleets of vehicles specific to their requirements, an example of which would be the large use of all-terrain Land Rover Defenders by the Border Guard.